 | Marriage Visitor Visa | Children attending family wedding/civil partnership in UK | No |

-- Child visitor visa costs £135 from 8 April 2026 (up from £127) — no discounts for children under 5
+- Child visitor visa costs £135 from 8 April 2026 — no discounts for under-5s

 - Private fostering notification required for stays over 28 days with non-relatives

-From 8 April 2026, the UK child visitor visa costs £135 for a 6-month visa (up from £127).
-There is no reduced rate for children under 5.
-Longer-term visas are: £506 for 2 years, £903 for 5 years, and £1,128 for 10 years.
-A family of four would pay £540 in fees for 6-month visitor visas (4 × £135).
+From 8 April 2026: £135 for 6 months (up from £127), with no reduced rate for under-5s.
+Longer-term options are £506 for 2 years, £903 for 5 years, and £1,128 for 10 years.
+A family of four pays £540 for 6-month visitor visas (4 × £135).